telliott99/MyMath2/surfaces/surfaces-intro.rst

     dS = \frac{dA}{\cos \theta}

-A little piece of area on the surface larger than its projection on the :math:`xy`-plane by this factor.
+A little piece of area on the surface is larger than its projection on the :math:`xy`-plane by exactly this factor.

 Like any plane, we describe a tangent plane by its normal vector, :math:`\mathbf{n}`.
 You can probably see that :math:`\mathbf{n}` makes the same angle :math:`\theta` with the :math:`z`-axis or :math:`\hat{\mathbf{k}}` unit vector.
 (Think about what happens in the limiting case when the surface is horizontal, then :math:`\theta` is zero).